 We offer a range of programs and activities that are designed by General Practitioners (GP) and subject matter experts to support practices to build their team, enhance the sustainability of their practice and improve patient experiences and outcomes.

 Data analysis tools

-Brisbane South PHN has developed 25 Quality Improvement Toolkits for general practices, covering a range of topics:
+Brisbane South PHN has developed 34 quality improvement toolkits for general practices, covering a range of topics:

 Modules included in these toolkits are designed to support practices to achieve the PIP QI requirements.

-As practice teams complete the activities within the toolkits, they are shown how to analyse practice data to develop a more comprehensive understanding of their patient population and the care pathways being provided in their practice.
-Reflections from completion of these activities and the related data may support the identification of improvement opportunities that can be actioned using the Model For Improvement.
+As practice teams complete the activities within the toolkits, they are shown how to analyse practice data to develop comprehensive knowledge about their patient population and the care pathways being provided in their practice.
+Reflections from completion of these activities and the related data may support the identification of improvement opportunities that can be actioned using the MFI.

 Activities can be planned and documented in a practice’s online Practice Plan, accessible through DiscoverPHN, ensuring QI activity can be planned, tracked and saved for future accreditation and PIP QI reporting requirements.

 - Quality Improvement Toolkit: Chronic Kidney Disease (CKD)